dmbarbour/wikilon/docs/AboutABC.md

 This system is deterministic given simple constraints:

-* only one process may write to each wire
 * messages pending on wire are FIFO ordered
 * reading a wire implicitly waits for data

-*Aside:* Flow-based programming would additionally include a natural number bound for each wire, how many pending messages it can carry before forcing a writer to wait.
-A bound makes it a lot easier to control memory use and ensure CPU fairness.

-A pure function can evaluate the system description to its conclusion, producing a deterministic final state.
-Our client may then reflect upon this result: extract output messages, inject new input messages, rewire if desired, etc..
-The system is easily integrated with external effects models, performing effects in batches based on pending messages.
-After we modify the system, we can again perform evaluation.

-We can take this function and *accelerate* it, e.g. using a runtime built-in.

-Accelerating the evaluation function would enable a runtime to evaluate the system in a natural manner, using queues to buffer communications between components.
-Further, we could evaluate some of the reflection actions - e.g. for injecting and extracting messages.
-By doing so, we would preserve the runtime's internal representation of the system for common update actions, enabling subsequent evaluations to proceed with appropriately reduced overheads.
+Variants may introduce bounded FIFOs (so our writer waits), or potential support for spawning new processes and wiring them together, or collapsing a process so it wires certain input ports directly to output ports.

+Regardless, the idea is that we have a pure description of a parallel systems that has a pure, deterministic evaluation to another description of the same system.
+This could be represented by a pure function.
+We can take this function and *accelerate* it, e.g. using a runtime built-in that leverages threads and queues under the hood.
+A limited subset of actions (like injecting inputs or reading pending outputs) can be performed deterministically without waiting for evaluation to complete.

 To further cover GPGPU or SSE parallelism requires additional accelerators, e.g. oriented around linear algebra.

+*Aside:* Open KPNs are interesting as a potential [alternative to monads for effectful code](KPN_Effects.md), admitting parallel and concurrent effects and buffering without extra effort.

 ### Stowage and Caching